How does surrogacy work in South Carolina?

 If your surrogacy requires an egg, sperm or embryo donation, we can help by completing any donor agreements and taking the necessary legal steps to protect your parental rights to your unborn child.
 Depending on your particular situation, this may take place before the gamete donation or after the surrogate becomes pregnant.

-After the gestational surrogate completes her first trimester of pregnancy and prior to the 20th week of pregnancy, we will prepare the legal pleadings necessary to petition the court for a legal determination of parentage.
+After the gestational surrogate completes her first trimester of pregnancy and prior to the 20th week of pregnancy, we will begin preparing the legal pleadings necessary to petition the court for a legal determination of parentage.
 We will discuss this further during the initial legal consultation.

 Your case manager will contact your selected hospital in advance of the delivery so as to determine if they have any special requests or requirements regarding gestational surrogate births.
 She will also provide the hospital with a copy of your birth plan.